 Jonathan Dobson, Sustainability Strategy Manager at United Utilities, said: "Really insightful, inspirational and educational session today at the Slave-Free Alliance seminar.
-Great to hear from others working to address one of the biggest social issues facing companies."
+[It was] great to hear from others working to address one of the biggest social issues facing companies."

-Marc Stanton, SFA Director, said: "We support organisations to develop an action plan and use consultancy, training and technology to mature their initiatives.
+Marc Stanton, SFA Director, said: "We support organizations to develop an action plan and use consultancy, training and technology to mature their initiatives.
 From due diligence, risk management and site assessments to incident escalation pathways, we take a partnership approach to drive improvements.

-We are proud of all organisations who have joined our membership programme and who are addressing the risk of modern slavery in their organisations and supply chains."
+"We are proud of all organizations who have joined our membership program and who are addressing the risk of labor exploitation and modern-day slavery in their organizations and supply chains."

-Enrique Restoy, who oversees Hope for Justice's international programmes, said: "SFA contributes to the efforts of Hope for Justice around the world to end modern slavery.
+Enrique Restoy, who oversees Hope for Justice's international programs, said: "SFA contributes to the efforts of Hope for Justice around the world to end modern slavery.
 It was a pleasure to join the conference in Manchester and to learn from so many inspiring business leaders."